 I’ll point you towards our in-depth iOS 11 review for the full overview, but in short, there’s a big push towards a more cohesive design this time around.
 The Control Center has been completely rebuilt, native apps have been spruced up and, of course, there’s the AR support.

 The Control Center is now a single panel of various-sized bubbles, some even offering shrunken down versions of apps.
 The Remote shortcut can be 3D-Touched to offer full functionality, as can the Home bubble.

 Siri has a more natural-sounding voice, although still struggles to properly understand my requests, and there’s a lot of bold text in apps.
 I’d have liked to see a bigger change to the gridded home screen layout, but maybe that will come in iOS 12.

 iOS still lags behind Android in a few areas, however.
 Notifications, for one, are frustratingly archaic, requiring you to dig around and endlessly scroll if you have lots of messages.

 Best iPhone 8 deals – 10-30GB of data

-Plenty of data for your streaming needs combined with a low monthly and low upfront cost.
-You also get 3 months of BT Sport and 6 months of Apple Music courtesy of EE.
+The best deal of the bunch.
+With no upfront cost and 30GB of extra data a month.
+You also have 3 months BT Sport and 6 months Apple Music courtesy of EE.